 Class Action Fairness Act

-The plaintiffs-respondents are West African men who worked on banana and pineapple plantations in the Ivory Coast.
-They suffer from infertility, sterility, and other serious health problems caused by exposure to a dangerous chemical, banned in the United States, in the pesticides used on the plantations.
+The plaintiffs-respondents were West African men who worked on banana and pineapple plantations on the Ivory Coast.
+They suffered from infertility, sterility, and other serious health problems caused by exposure to a dangerous chemical, banned in the United States, in the pesticides used on the plantations.
 Seven groups of fewer than 100 workers each brought suit against Dow, the pesticide manufacturer, in California state court, alleging violations of state law.
-Dow seeks to remove the seven suits to federal court, claiming jurisdiction under the Class Action Fairness Act (CAFA).
+Dow sought to remove the seven suits to federal court, claiming jurisdiction under the Class Action Fairness Act (CAFA).

 Assisting the plaintiff’s counsel, we prepared the brief in opposition to certiorari.
 The Court denied the petition.